voyagersearch/academy/docs/source/references/academy/howtoupdatebuild.rst

-This is my update build diagram
+This is my update build on Voyager Search Academy diagram

-.. mermaid:: howtoupdatebuild.rst
+.. mermaid:: howtoupdatebuild.mmd